punyawatdev/code-interview/README.md

-# coding-assignments
+# interview-code

-A collection of coding assignments and challenges to help prepare for technical job interviews.
-Includes solutions for data structures, algorithms, and coding problems from platforms like LeetCode.
-Designed to improve problem-solving skills and showcase coding proficiency for potential employers.
+This repository contains code solutions and examples used for technical job interview preparation.